-- Because they were away from their usual environment with someone else listening, they talked about things in a more constructive way.
+- Because they had set aside time, and with someone else listening, they talked about things in a more constructive way.

 - It felt safe to raise issues that were concerning them that they hadn't been able to talk about before.